wzije/dating-api/README.md

-# Dating Service Demo
+# Dating API Demo

-this project is used for study case
+This API allow you to find interesting partner for you.
+This API Provide endpoints to register and login only.

 ## Requirement

-## Dependencies

 ## Structure